mwilliamson/python-graphjoiner/README.rst

 Creates a joiner to the target type.
 When given no additional arguments, it will select all values of the target type using ``target.__select_all__()``.
-All local values are joined onto all remote values i.e. the join is the cartesian product.
+All left values are joined onto all right values i.e. the join is the cartesian product.
-Unless the local type is the root type, this probably isn't what you want.
+Unless the left type is the root type, this probably isn't what you want.

-Set ``join_fields`` to describe which fields to use to join together the local and remote types.
+Set ``join_fields`` to describe which fields to use to join together the left and right types.
-Each item in the dictionary should map a local field to a remote field.
+Each item in the dictionary should map a field from the left type to a field from the right type.
 For instance, supposing each author has a unique ID, and each book has an author ID: